 James qualified from the University of Bristol in 1998 and is an RCVS recognised Specialist in Cattle Health and Production.
 He currently carries out clinical research and referral work at QMMS Ltd and is an Associate Professor at Nottingham University.
 His real passion though is looking after our dairy herds - monitoring their health, production and welfare, and being a 'proper' vet!

 Stacie started work with us in March 2012 and obtained her Veterinary Nursing Degree from the College of Animal Welfare in July 2015.
 Stacie has a keen interest in animal behaviour and training.
-Stacie is currently off on maternity leave but plans to come back part time in October 2017.

 Hayley qualified with us when she was a mere slip of a lass and is now she’s all grown up and backworking with us again, this time for two days aweek - and we’re all very glad of it!
 Hayley’s experience and interpersonal skills are fantastic attributes and she is a much respected role model for other nurses in the practice, particularly the trainees.

 Hayley grew up in the New Forest, where she gained experience working with animals at Longdown Activity Farm and The Out of Town Centre in Beaulieu.
 She qualified in 2009, graduating with first class, and has been with Orchard since 2014.
 Hayley has two rescue cats, a dog and an young daughter who keeps her on her toes!

 Emma qualified as a veterinary nurse in 2005 It was Emma who originally launched the Orchard Vets Health Plan scheme.
 She has since completed her Diploma in Clinical Nursing and hopefully is soon to be awarded her Advanced Veterinary Nursing Diploma also.
 These days Emma carries out mobility scoring for our dairy clients.